Bbioon/wc-purchase-orders/README.txt

 Yes, shop managers can conveniently review uploaded documents and approve orders directly from the WooCommerce order pages.

 == Changelog ==

+= 1.0.2 =
+* Added - "Restrict to Specific Users" Setting: Added a checkbox to toggle gateway access between specific users (via profile) or all users; hides profile option when unchecked.
+Defaults to enabled (restricted) for compatibility.
+* Added - "Require Document Upload" Setting: Added a checkbox to make document upload mandatory or optional; allows orders without documents when unchecked.
+Defaults to enabled (required) for compatibility.
+* Added - Admin Notice for New Settings: Added a dismissible notice to alert admins of new settings after updating to 1.1.0, visible until dismissed or settings saved.

 = 1.0.1 =
 * Update plugin description